roosemberth/karuiwm/README.md

 appendix B: workspaces
 ----------------------

-Workspaces in stwm are arranged in a two-dimensional grid, and they are created and destroyed dynamically.
+Workspaces in karuiwm are arranged in a two-dimensional grid, and they are created and destroyed dynamically.
 A workspace may be considered either *persistent* (it remains if left) or *temporary* (leaving it destroys it).

 Whether a workspaces is temporary or persistent depends on the number of clients on that workspace; an empty workspace is considered temporary, whereas it